Is It Safe to Give My Dog or Cat Fruit?

 Here are some safe fruits for dogs, including recommended appropriate portion sizes:

-- Apples (1-2 slices): High in fiber and protein, this fruit a great source of vitamins A and C. Do not feed your dog the core or seeds, both of which contain arsenic.
+- Apples (1-2 slices): High in fiber and protein, this fruit is a great source of vitamins A and C. Do not feed your dog the core because the seeds contain a substance that can release cyanide.

 - Apricots (1 slice): It's a yummy, sweet treat, but carefully and completely remove the leaves, stem and pit prior to serving because these are toxic to dogs, cats and horses.